Why do I leak when I play sport or exercise?

 - Check out the resources available on Pelvic Floor First .
 There are many excellent resources on this site for fitness professionals

-- Talk openly about the problem, and display information brochures.
+- Talk openly about the function of the pelvic floor

 - Attend new training opportunities for fitness professionals through the Australian Fitness Network, as part of a joint initiative with the Continence Foundation

-- Include lower impact alternatives in your workouts and give women the choice of which level to work at without judgement
+- Include lower impact alternatives in your workouts and give people the choice of which level to work at without judgement

-- Becoming known as a personal trainer who understands womens needs and how to adapt programs accordingly is a great way to grow your business and not lose clients because their pelvic floor issues are getting worse with exercise.
+- Becoming known as a personal trainer who understands the needs of your clients and how to adapt programs accordingly is a great way to grow your business and not lose clients because their pelvic floor issues are getting worse with exercise.

 The material presented here is intended as an information source only.
 The information is provided solely on the basis that readers will be responsible for making their own assessment of the matters presented herein and are advised to verify all relevant representations, statements and information.
 The information should not be considered complete and should not be used in place of the advice of a health care provider.
 Pelvic Floor Exercise does not accept liability to any person for the information or advice provided , or for loss or damages incurred as a result of reliance upon the material contained herein.